Marie (a.k.a. CraftyMarie) has created hundreds of online craft pages. She writes many fun tutorials, mostly for adult crafters.

 When you've finished stitching the top on, knot off somewhere securely under the green section and snip the yarn.
 Enjoy making all your wonderful summer strawberries.

-Now I know how to crochet in the round, it has opened up a whole world of possibilities for making amigurumi, stuffed items, creatures and dolls.
-Making a small fruit like a strawberry is not really that hard at all and I'm going to walk you through it with this tutorial.
-So, even if you've never made a stuffed item before, you should be able to follow my directions and photos here since they are so detailed.
+Now that I know how to crochet in the round, it has opened up a whole world of possibilities for making amigurumi, stuffed items, creatures and dolls.
+Making a small fruit like a strawberry is not really that hard at all.
+Even if you've never made a stuffed item before, you should be able to follow my directions and photos here since they are so detailed.

 I hope you enjoy this free tutorial as much as I enjoyed making it for you!